ibm-cloud-docs/vmware-service/vmaas/tenant-ordering.md

 {{site.data.content.vms-deprecated-note}}

-You can create an {{site.data.keyword.vmware-service_full}} single-tenant Cloud Director site from the VMware Solutions user interface.
+You can create an {{site.data.keyword.vmware-service_notm}} single-tenant Cloud Director site from the VMware Solutions user interface.
 First, review the minimum requirements.

 {{site.data.keyword.vcf-aas-full}} multitenant Cloud Director site instances are ordered and managed by {{site.data.keyword.IBM}}.
 For more information, see [Planning the deployment](/docs/vmware-service?topic=vmware-service-tenant-plan-deploy).